commutron/kirby-flags/README.md

 Forked from medienbaecker/kirby-likes for the core design and functionality.

-Still includes 'like' ❤️ but also adds 'strike' ⛔, 'bell' 🔔 and 'photo' 📷.
+Still includes 'like' ❤️ but also adds 'strike' ⛔, 'bell' 🔔, 'edit' ✍ and 'photo' 📷.